 HubSpot has worked diligently to make their CMS blogging platform intuitive and feature filled.
 With a HubSpot blog you will be able to write, format, and edit your blog posts with a “what you see is what you get” editor.
 HubSpot’s blogging platform also allows you to schedule your posts and easily add calls to action (CTAs) to every post.
 But without custom developed HubSpot modules their blogging tool’s features don’t go much further than that.

 WordPress began as a blogging CMS and it still excels here.
 WordPress allows you to write, format, edit, and schedule posts without knowing any code.
-Yet the platform has aged a bit since its launch.

 Blog Management Victor